shathasultan/holbertonschool-shell/README.md

 # Holberton School Shell

-This repository contains solutions to the shell tasks.
+This repository contains solutions to the Shell tasks.